 On February 17, 2017, representatives of all the Allocation Phase claimant categories (formerly “Phase I”)

 filed with the Judges a motion requesting a partial distribution amounting to 60% of the 2015 satellite royalty funds pursuant to section 801(b)(3)(C) of the Copyright Act.
 17 U.S.C.
 801(b)(3)(C).
-That section requires that, before ruling on the motion, the Judges publish a notice in the Federal Register seeking responses to the motion for partial distribution to ascertain whether any claimant entitled to receive the subject royalties has a reasonable objection to the requested distribution.
-Accordingly, this notice seeks comments from interested claimants on whether any reasonable objection exists that would preclude the distribution of 60% of the 2015 satellite royalty funds to the Allocation Phase Claimants.
-Parties objecting to the proposed partial distribution must advise the Judges of the existence and extent of all their objections by the end of the comment period.
-The Judges will not consider any objections with respect to the partial distribution motion that come to their attention after the close of the comment period.
+That section requires that, before ruling on the Start Printed Page 45625motion, the Judges publish a notice in the Federal Register seeking responses to the motion for partial distribution to ascertain whether any claimant entitled to receive the subject royalties has a reasonable objection to the requested distribution.

-The Motion of the Allocation Phase Claimants is posted on the Copyright Royalty Board Web site at http://www.loc.gov/crb.
+The Motion of the Allocation Phase Claimants and the comments are posted on the Copyright Royalty Board Web site at http://www.loc.gov/crb.